How To Live On Very Little Money: Extreme Frugality

 Apples on the other side of the wall are the sweetest.

-If living with less money can make someone feel small then I don’t know what being under the burden of debt appears to be.
+If living with less money makes someone seem small then I don’t know what drowning in debt appears to be.
 Can you truly indulge in luxury?
 Will it have the best flavor or make you feel clamped under the liability?

 I mean no disrespect for rich people.
 Just the idea of getting into debt for a lavish life?
 I’m not a big fan of it.